emelysarcenobravo/emelysarcenobravo/README.md

 - 👋 Hi there, my name is Emely Sarceno Bravo
 - 💻 I’m majoring in Computer Science at San Francisco State University
-- 👀 I’m interested in Software Engineering and UI/UX Design
+- 👀 I’m interested in Software Engineering, Web Development, and UI/UX Design
 - 🧑‍💻 The languages I program in are Java, Python, HTML, CSS, JavaScript, C++, R, and Assembly
 - 📫 How to reach me: https://www.linkedin.com/in/emely-sarceno-bravo/ and emelybravo852@gmail.com